Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

   We kindly ask you to not destroy the way we like to collaborate with the community.
 * Please do not add files bigger than *100kb*.
 * Please do not add any binary files except screenshots or images related to our software.
 You are allowed to add your code patches to the wiki if you do not have an external web server to serve them to the community.
 The extension of patches should be `.diff`.
 * The extension of newly created Markdown files has to be `.md`.
-* Please do not add HTML files or inline JavaScript.
+* Please do not add inline HTML, HTML files or inline JavaScript.
+* There are some dialects of Markdown, please don't use too "advanced" features.

 Changes
 -------